UK Shared Prosperity Fund prospectus

 As anybody who lives in Cornwall will be aware, 2 weeks ago the UK Government issued its long-awaited prospectus for the UK Shared Prosperity Fund.
 As a reminder the UK Shared Prosperity Fund was first announced in 2017 as the replacement for EU regional development funding post-Brexit.
-I will refrain from comment on the debate which has made front page news in local papers here (Cornwall) and national tv, but instead try and pull out the key points from the Prospectus with a focus of those aspects which may be of more interest to businesses.
+I will refrain from comment on the debate which has made front page news in local papers here (Cornwall) and national tv, but instead try and pull out the key points from the prospectus with a focus of those aspects which may be of more interest to businesses.

 Funding £2.6 billion